securekomodo/citrixInspector/README.md

 ### Recent Updates
+- Added functionality to parse the /vpn/pluginlist.xml file to determine more accurate checks if patched or vulnerable
 - Added funcionality to optionally check for common web shell IOCs on the target server.
 - Implemented logic on scanner to determine if target is verified patched.
 Thanks @UK_Daniel_Card & @DTCERT